 The academy is conveniently open from 8:00 AM – 6:00 PM, Monday through Friday, and occasionally Saturday evenings – 12 months a year excluding holidays and breaks.
 Please see our academic calendar for detailed schedule.

 Parking at our Facilities

-Our academy are in commercial buildings.
-It is extremely important, and is written in our lease agreements, that our students will be dropped off and picked up and that parents will not park in the parking spaces.
+Our academy is in commercial buildings.
+It is extremely important and is written in our lease agreements, that our students will be dropped off and picked up and that parents will not park in the parking spaces.
 Students are old enough to walk themselves to our centers–parents do not need to walk students in.

 Our academy has been allocated only a few parking spots and they are reserved for the occasional parent who needs to meet with staff personnel.
 ALL PARENTS WHO NEED TO PARK FOR MORE THAN ONE MINUTE TO UNLOAD CHILDREN MUST FIRST OBTAIN A PARKING PERMIT FROM OUR CENTER.
 Do not park and wait for your students; waiting in our parking lot is not an allowable.
 Please visit local businesses such as the mall and local parks while you are waiting for your children.
 Also, please do not double park or otherwise disrupt other business patrons.

 Mission Viejo Center: Drop-off and Pick-up are only allowed at the northeast end of the parking lot, behind Core Pilates.
 For drop-off, please quietly come down the back walkway and up the back staircase.
 For pick-up, students will wait quietly until they see parent’s car at the gate entrance, then they will proceed down the stairwell and walkway to the car.

 All registration and enrollment fees must be paid or arrangements for a payment plan must be in place prior to the first day of class.